prilcool/Gps-location-tracker-client/README.md

 ## Data Return format example
 From the data that is stored you can simply query the database and return it in any way you like example :

-Note:right now we are using a temporary db coz we dont actually have a server but heres the expected return format
+Note:right now we are using a temporary db coz we dont actually have a dedicated server but heres the expected return format of the data in json.

 `{\"uid\":\"177efaedx007x\",\"lat\":\"178.100256\",\"lon\":\"-19.096252\",\"time\":\"22-03-2019 13:16:49\"}`

+# Syncing the data to your own server :
+If you would like to have the data sync to your own server

+ * Provide your server url or ipaddress and a enpoint address that will accept the data using the above parameters to author .

 ## Data Storage format